rescript-labs/bs-let/README.md

 };
 ```

 There's a whole lot that can be done with this PPX.
-I've even gone a little crazy in our main project at work and written a module to combine monads, like `AsyncOption` that specifically handles optional values inside of promises.
-But, in practice, I use that module seldom.
+It's even possible to go a little crazy and start writing modules that combine monads, like `AsyncOption` that will specifically handle optional values inside of promises.
+But, in practice, those modules are seldom needed.
 Don't go too crazy, keeping it simple will get you a long, long way.

 Things to remember:

 - You don't have to name your module anything special.
 It could be named `Foo` and you can `let%Foo blah = ...`.
 - Simple is better than complex.
 - Obvious is usually better than hidden.